pleabargain/EnglishHelpsYourCareer/idioms.md

 * * * * * * * * *      ---

-*  If you roll with the punches, you are flexible and able to adapt to difficult circumstances.<br />
+*  If you roll with the punches, you are flexible and able to adapt to difficult circumstances.
 # Rolling in the aisles
 *  If the audience watching something are laughing loudly, the show has them rolling in the aisles.
 # Rome was not built in a day